syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Autofit calculation based on different TextStyle

-By default, the cell can't be autofitted based on different cell text style.
-However, the autofit calculation can be calculated based on the `ColumnSizer.computeHeaderCellWidth` and `ColumnSizer.computeCellWidth` methods.
-Hence you can override those methods and provide your customized text style to the `textStyle` parameter.
+By default, the cell width is calculated based on the default text style.
+To calculate the cell width based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the `computeHeaderCellWidth` method for header and `computeCellWidth` method for cell and return the super method with the required `TextStyle`.

 {% tabs %}
 {% highlight Dart %}